 Transfer hours from an accredited institution will be considered for acceptance at the time of application/acceptance to the College of Graduate Studies.
 After admission to a program of study, a student who wishes to attend another university to complete coursework toward a YSU graduate degree must complete the Request for Transient Status form available on the College of Graduate Studies website in order to transfer credits to a YSU degree.
 Every transfer course must either replace a required course of the program or, if not a direct replacement, integrate satisfactorily into the student’s program.
 While transfer of a course might generate excess hours, such hours may not count toward degree requirements unless they replace a complete course in the program.

-An accredited institution is one that is approved or accredited by the appropriate regional accrediting agency (e.g., North Central Association of Colleges and Schools) for graduate-level work.
+An accredited institution is one that is approved or accredited by the appropriate regional accrediting agency (e.g., Higher Learning Commission) for graduate-level work.

 In general, workshop format courses are not acceptable for transfer.
 Professional development workshops are not acceptable.
 However, if the workshop fulfills the following requirements, credit may be considered for transfer to Youngstown State University: